-- Community service and service leaning programs give students and faculty the opportunity to integrate direct opportunities for service into their educational experiences.
+- Community service and service learning programs give students and faculty the opportunity to integrate direct opportunities for service into their educational experiences.
 The near universal commitment by CCCU institutions in this area reflects clearly their mission-driven approach to education that on a more tangible level also contributes millions of hours of community service each year.
-In aggregate, CCCU students perform an estimated 5.4 million community service hours per year, an average of 13 hours per student.
-This is equivalent to a team of 2,700 people working year-round to improve communities across the country. - Many institutions provide K-12 education and other public services in their local communities, through frequent collaborations with local public, private, and charter schools.
+In aggregate, CCCU students perform an estimated 5.4 million community service hours per year, an average of 38 hours per participating student.
+More than 35 percent of CCCU students participate in volunteer or community service programs while enrolled, which exceeds the national average of 26 percent. - Many institutions provide K-12 education and other public services in their local communities, through frequent collaborations with local public, private, and charter schools.
 Others commit resources to valuable personal service programs within their communities such as medical/dental services or legal counseling.
 Such efforts are frequently coordinated with local entities and governments, which are also frequent partners on issues like environmental sustainability and local development.
 High participation by CCCU institutions in these efforts speaks to the importance they place on being a beneficial and collaborative partner in their communities. - CCCU institutions are stewards within their local communities, knowing that their campuses represent significant community amenities, as centers of education, art and culture, and recreation areas that are accessible to the public. - Positive economic impacts are felt most concretely in local communities, intensified by the local hiring and sourcing programs undertaken by the majority of institutions so that the economic opportunities represented by on-campus employment and institutional spending are made available to local households and vendors.
 Further, students and visitors attracted by these institutions bring significant spending power into host communities, supporting and sustaining local retail activity and jobs.